bitvijays/PhD-Resources/Misc/PhD_Improving_Your_Paper.md

 Citations can be done in three styles:

 - One is the ordinal-number style, in which entries in the reference list are numbered and are cited by their number, as in “…is discussed elsewhere [16]”.
-- The other is the name-and-date or Harvard style— my preferred style—in which entries are cited by author name using either square or round brackets:
+- The other is the name-and-date or Harvard style.
+Preferred style — in which entries are cited by author name using either square or round brackets:
 - A third common style is to use superscripted ordinal numbers, as in “… is discussed elsewhere16”.

 - When discussing a reference with more than two authors, all but the first author’s name can be replaced by “et al.” In a variant of this style, the full list is given at the first citation, and the abbreviated form thereafter.
 Note the stop: “et al.” is an abbreviation.